vryzhov/COSC416-2024/lab4/README.md

         |Sonatine (Sonachine)|	7.6|["Action", "Crime", "Drama", "Comedy"]

 9. Discuss limitations of this approach.
-    * Is it scalable?
-    * Will it work well on any other user?
+    * Will it work well for any other user?
     * When can it break altogether?
+    * Should the bias introduced by the uneven representation of genres be compensated?
+        - If so, how the queries and result will change?
+    * Other thoughts?